norbibi/GSAT/README.md

 GSAT allows you to converse with anyone regardless of their language.
 It runs on top of Golem Network and works with the usual chat tools like Discord, Teams, Duo, ...
-This software is available on Linux and Windows (Mac support coming soon).
+This software is available on Linux and Windows.

 Supported languages: